YaimaraNarito/Cloud-Network-Project/README.md

 - Metricbeat

 These Beats allow us to collect the following information from each machine:
 - These Beats allow for the collection of data to be analyzed for unespected, potentially malicious activity.
 For insatace,`Filebeat` collects logfiles which can be used to track unusual behavior within the network.
 Such behavior may include amount and frequency of failed logins, repeated login attempts within a short period of time by a single user, or unsual/unespeced amount of users logging in simultanously within a specific timeframe.
-At the same time, `Metricbeat` facilitates the collection of network traffic information, including but not limited to, a rushing outflowing data and the specific types of packets in the traffic, as well as detecting strange connections from foreign IP adresses.
+At the same time, facilitates the collection of network traffic information, including but not limited to, a rushing outflowing data and the specific types of packets in the traffic, as well as detecting strange connections from foreign IP adresses. `Metricbeat` on th other hand, monitors and analyzes the operating system, i.e., CPU, memory, and load, as well as services, such as Apache and MySQL, that are running on the server to periodically collect metric and statistic data and inserts it into Elasticsearch.

 ### Using the Playbook